MP5333 -Protests, Disputes, and Appeals

 (B) Potential costs may include attorney fees and in-house costs related to pursuit of the protest.
 Costs must be paid by the base or procuring activity.

 (2) Alternative Dispute Resolution (ADR).
 Resolution of the protest may be possible through use of ADR.
 Outcome prediction is a form of ADR commonly used in bid protests in which the GAO advises the parties of its likely position if the protest were resolved in a written decision.
-Air Force policy is to follow the outcome prediction recommendations.
+Department of the Air Force policy is to follow the outcome prediction recommendations.
 Other nonbinding ADR procedures (including but not limited to mediation) are available and should be considered for use in appropriate cases.
 When considering the use of ADR proceedings other than outcome prediction to resolve a bid protest, and before initiating an ADR proceeding, the contracting officer and AF/JACQ must notify SAF/GCR and SAF/GCQ and work with those offices to identify an ADR procedure appropriate to the individual case.

 (e) Corrective Action

 (1) Corrective action may be taken by the Department of the Air Force at any time during the protest process or upon the recommendation of the GAO when a protest is sustained.
 Within five days of a decision to take corrective action (either voluntary or as recommended by the GAO), the contracting officer must provide a corrective action plan through their SCO to the cognizant HCA Workflow and AF/JACQ.
 The contracting officer must notify the cognizant HCA and AF/JACQ if there are any significant changes to the corrective action plan, if the corrective action will not be completed within 60 days, and when the corrective action is complete.
 The focal point should be copied on these messages.

 (1) Statutory Requirements (31 USC 3551-3556)